yaboypax/Xycles/README.md

 # Xycles

 Xycles is a standalone application asynchronous loop station and texture generation suite.
 It has a custom audio engine built in Rust and uses JUCE/C++ for its GUI.
+Inspiration and build templates for this came from Stephan Eckes' [rust-audio-plugin](https://github.com/steckes/rust-audio-plugin) repository.

 ## Experiments in FSM and Fat Enums